Today was a better day.

-I still get those random spells where I want to cry, but I think I’m cried out.
+I still have random periods where I want to cry, but I think I’m cried out.

 I stayed home and enjoyed a quiet house.